RickRomig/FnLoC/README.md

 5. LLoC is more lenient about coding style than FnLoC since it isn't concerned with the syntax for functions.
 However, data structure definitions, particularly those for arrays and enumerated types are counted exacly the same.

-6. On Linux systems, the programs may not correctly count in source files created with DOS or Windows text editors because they may embed carriage returns throughout the file.
+6. On Linux systems, the programs may not correctly count in source files that were created with DOS or Windows text editors because they may embed carriage returns throughout the file.
 This can be remedied by cleaning them out of the DOS/Windows source files using the following command:
 ```
         sed -i.bak -e 's/\r//g' sourcefile
 ```